Priscasantos/Tom-Hengl-Course/R-training/README.md

 #### Standard ML steps

-Standard spatiotemporal ML includes the following steps:
+Standard spatiotemporal ML for predictive mapping includes the following
+steps:

-1. Prepare training (points) data and data cube with all covariates referenced in spacetime.
+1. Prepare training (points) data and data cube with all covariates ideally as an analysis-ready datacube.
-2. Overlay points in spacetime, create a spatiotemporal regression-matrix.
+2. Overlay points and create a regression-matrix.
-3. Add seasonal components, fine-tune initial model, reduce complexity and produce production-ready spatiotemporal prediction model.
+3. Fine-tune initial model, reduce complexity and produce production-ready prediction model.
 4. Run mapping accuracy assessment and determine prediction uncertainty including the per pixel uncertainty.
-5. Generate predictions in spacetime — create time-series of predictions.
+5. Generate predictions and save as maps.
-6. Run change-detection / trend analysis and try to detect main drivers of positive / negative trends.
-7. Deploy predictions as Cloud-Optimized GeoTIFF and produce the final report with mapping accuracy, variable importance.
+6. Visualize predictions using web-GIS solutions.

 #### Extrapolation and over-fitting problems

-Machine Learning techniques such as Random Forest have proven to over-perform vs more simple linear statistical methods, especially where the datasets are large, complex and target variable follow complex relationship with covariates.
-Random Forest comes at cost, there are four main disadvantages of RF:
+Machine Learning techniques such as Random Forest have proven to over-perform vs more simple linear statistical methods, especially where the datasets are large, complex and target variable follow complex relationship with covariates ([Hengl, Nussbaum, Wright, Heuvelink, & Gräler, 2018](#ref-hengl2018random)).
+Random Forest comes at cost, however.
+There are four main disadvantages of RF:

 -   Depending on data and assumptions about data, it can over-fit values without an analyst noticing it.
 -   It predicts well only within the feature space with enough training data.
-Extrapolation i.e. prediction outside the training space can lead to poor performance.
+Extrapolation i.e. prediction outside the training space can lead to poor performance ([Meyer & Pebesma, 2020](#ref-meyerPebesma2020)).
 -   It can be computationally expensive, computational load increasing exponentially with the number of covariates.
 -   It requires quality training data and is sensitive to blunders and